CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 <br>

-Afterwards, go to the directory you're in and find the folder 89552...ea423 and the file layer.tar.
+Afterward, go to the directory you're in and find the folder 89552...ea423 and the file layer.tar.
 Unpack the .tar `tar -xvf layer.tar`
 <br>
-With that you go from `root > flag_image.iso` then `cat FLAG.TXT`
+With that, you go from `root > flag_image.iso` then `cat FLAG.TXT`

 <br>